SIGSEGV111/rim2vtt/README.md

 - Format: whatever your VTT system supports

 On the map:
-- Place render markers in Rimworld to limit the image area (optional)
+- Place render markers to limit the image area (optional)

 ## usage